Daniel A. Pallotta

 Mr. Pallotta went on to chair the Building Committee that built expansions to two elementary schools and a science wing of the Towns Middle School.
 Mr. Pallotta served as Town Moderator for four years before joining the Board of Selectmen for 6 years.
 During the 6 years, he chaired the legislative body of Plymouth County for his last 4 years.

-After his last day as a Selectman, he chose to run for the County Commission and was elected in November of 2012.
+After his last day as a Selectman, he chose to run for the County Commission and was elected in November of 2012 and re-elected in 2016.
 Mr. Pallotta is Owner and President of Project Planning Professionals (P-3), a firm specializing in Municipal Project procurement, permitting, and construction.

 Sandra M. Wright